MigleSur/BacDist/README.md

 * output_dir - Output directory where all the output files will be created.
 * ref - Reference genome in gbk format.
 * name - Chosen name for the analysis.
 The name is used as a prefix in output and intermediate files.
+* ClonalFrameML - True if ClonalFrameML recombination analysis should be run, False if the analysis should be skipped.

 Here is the example configuration file:
 ```